Eddy Raven: 1984-88: RCA Records

 Right Hand Man, released in late 1986 on RCA, accounted for four more singles: "Sometimes a Lady", "Right Hand Man", and "You're Never Too Old for Young Love" all achieved peaks of number three on the country music charts, while the final single "Shine, Shine, Shine" became his second number-one single.
-Don Gant returned to production duties except for "Sometimes a Lady", which Raven and Worley produced; the album would also be Gant's last production credit, as he died in March 1987.
+Don Gant returned to production duties except for "Sometimes a Lady", which Raven and Worley produced; the album was also Gant's last production credit, as he died in March 1987.
 In addition to Raven and Myers, other writers on the album included Gary Burr and Gary Scruggs, brother of bluegrass singer Randy Scruggs.
 Nash wrote in Stereo Review that the album seemed to focus more on Raven's singing over his songwriting, noting that the album had more of a country pop sound than its predecessors.

 Raven's tenure with RCA ended with a compilation album titled The Best of Eddy Raven in 1988.
 In addition to most of his RCA singles, it included three new songs that were all sent out as singles.
 The first two were "I'm Gonna Get You" (written by Dennis Linde) and "Joe Knows How to Live", which both ascended to the top of the Hot Country Songs charts that year.
 Both had originally been cut by other artists in 1987: "I'm Gonna Get You" by Billy Swan, and "Joe Knows How to Live" by the Nitty Gritty Dirt Band on their album Hold On.
 The final single from The Best of Eddy Raven was "'Til You Cry", which peaked at number four.
 All of these were produced by session keyboardist and record producer Barry Beckett, who had contacted Raven and expressed interest in producing for him.
-While Beckett had played on some of Raven's previous albums, Raven said that he was unaware of Beckett's roles as a producer at the time, and agreed to the offer after discovering that Beckett had been a producer on several recordings of which he was a fan.
-In advance of the album's release, Raven toured the southern United States with then-labelmates Alabama.
+While Beckett had played on some of Raven's previous albums, Raven said that he was unaware of Beckett's roles as a producer at the time and agreed to the offer after discovering that Beckett had been a producer on several recordings of which he was a fan.
+In advance of the album's release, Raven toured the Southern United States with then-labelmates Alabama.